223MapAction/Model_deploy/DPG_ASSESSMENT.md

 **Status: Compliant**

-ML-Deploy is released under the GNU General Public License v3.0 (GPL-3.0), which is an approved open license.
+Model_deploy is released under the GNU General Public License v3.0 (GPL-3.0), which is an approved open license.

 **Evidence**: